 Like many types of biases, leniency bias can weaken the objectivity of the data.
 The truth is some employees do outperform others.
 Giving everyone a 4 out of a 5-point rating makes it challenging to distinguish who the top-performing employees are.
 On top of that, it becomes difficult to identify who deserves a promotion or raise, and it can leave your top talent feeling disgruntled.

-Prevention strategy.
-Instead of making “above average” the top possible rating, try using a rating scale that reflects the way people talk about and thinks about their team members.
+Instead of making “above average” the top possible rating, try using a rating scale that reflects how people talk about and think about their team members.
 To create more spread to identify your top people, build that spread into the rating labels.

 For example, you could have a scale where the top rating is "above average."